Key Points:

 - To avoid delays, confirm artwork, quantities, stock, delivery details, and payment terms as early as possible.

 Production delays often come from artwork problems, stock shortages, proof approvals, or freight timing.
 We can avoid these delays by confirming all the important details early.
 If you’re ordering merchandise or uniforms, it’s important to know what can cause delays and how to prevent them.
-Here are the common reasons behind the delays and tips so you can avoid them in your
+Here are the most common reasons for slowdowns and tips to avoid them.

 The Most Common Causes